elldritch/haskell-for-working-programmers/README.md

 ## Setting up a proper Cabal project

 Let's get "Hello, World" set up into a proper project.
-Take a look at [exercise 002-hello-world-project](./exercises/002-hello-world-project/), and let's break down the project.
+Take a look at [exercise 002-hello-world-project](./exercises/002-hello-world-project/).
+We're going to go through this project line-by-line.

 ### TL;DR